StevenWingett/Bioinformatics_Computer_Cluster_Course/3_Cluster_Computing.md

 1. the shell we wish to use

-2. the sbatch parameters
+2. the `sbatch` parameters

-2) the contents of the bash script.
+3) the contents of the bash script.

-To run the slurm script, enter:
+To run the slurm script, enter **on the head node**:

     sbatch test.slurm

+**Please note that the variable `$USER` will not be interpreted inside a Slurm script, and so you will need to enter your actual LMB email address.**

 ### A note on exit codes
 At various points when using the cluster, you may see the term "exit code" reported.
 What does this mean?